ikim025/ucr-cs100/textbook/tools/git/advanced-git/README.md

     git remote add <remote_name> <git_remote_URL>

-In this case, you can change `remote_name` to anything you want.
-I chose to put down my `remote_name` as `upstream`, because I want to update my forked repository with the original repository that I forked from.
+In this case, you can change `remote_name` to anything you want. we chose to put down my `remote_name` as `upstream`, because we want to update my forked repository with the original repository that I forked from.

 The `git_remote_url` is the remote link that you can obtain from the Github repository page.